 Applications are submitted to and reviewed by the SHPO before submission to NPS, which makes the final certification decision after considering the recommendations of the SHPO.
 For proposed rehabilitation work as described in Part 2 of the application form, NPS will issue preliminary approval if it meets The Secretary of the Interior's Standards.
 The preliminary approval becomes final when the work is completed and NPS can verify that the Standards have been met.
 NPS charges a fee for reviewing certification requests which is based on the cost of rehabilitation.

 The SPT commercial component aids owners who rehabilitate underutilized historic commercial or industrial properties.
 This program also offers participants a substantial reduction in their annual state property taxes, but in a manner different from the residential component.
 The intent of this program is to provide an owner the opportunity to make a building presentable to tenants and allow such tenants a period to establish business without the burden of increased rent due to property tax increases.
 To receive the tax reduction, the property owner enters into a 10 year agreement during which the property is rehabilitated and maintained according to The Secretary of the Interior's Standards for Rehabilitation.
-During this period, the temporary tax classification set by the county assessor does not necessarily change the current base assessment, but those modifications intended to restore or rehabilitate the property are almost entirely tax free (assessed at 1% of full cash value rather than 25%).
+During this period, the temporary tax classification set by the county assessor does not necessarily change the current base assessment, but those modifications intended to restore or rehabilitate the property are almost entirely tax free (assessed at 1 percent of full cash value rather than 25 percent).

 Owner Requirements: The property owner must rehabilitate and maintain the property to preserve the historical integrity of its features, materials, appearance, workmanship, and environment.
 All construction work must conform to The Secretary of the Interior's Standards for Rehabilitation, and SHPO must approve plans for such work prior to implementation.
 In addition, the property owner may be required to annually submit an expenditure record, and a form (furnished by the SHPO) verifying that the property has been maintained according to program guidelines.